chocolatey/docs/input/en-us/central-management/setup/website.md

 > 📝 **Note**
 >
 > In order for LDAP authentication to succeed in versions of Central Management 0.3.1 and lower
-> an email address must be configured on the properties of the Active Directory user you are
+> an Email Address, Surname, and GivenName must be configured on the properties of the Active Directory user you are
 > attempting to use for login.
+If any of these fields are empty, errors will be encountered when attempting to login
+> to the Central Management application.
 >

 ![CCM LDAP Setup](/assets/images/features/ccm/ccm_ldap_setup.png)